RookieOne/ruby-learning-databases/introduction-to-csvs.md

 file = File.open("orders.csv")
 ```

 Then you need to read the contents of the file and place it in a variable you can work with.
 You can call this variable anything, but naming it `text` communicates its purpose to future developers.
 That future developer could be you!
 Weeks or months from now, you might not remember what you were thinking when writing this program so having a program that is easy to read and understand helps.
-Ruby helps with this by being easy to read.
+Ruby helps with this because it is so easy to read.

 ```
 # Read the csv file and place the contents into text